Having a varicocele embolisation

 • creams

-• any medicines that you buy in a pharmacy or shop, such as herbal remedies
+• medicines that you buy in a pharmacy or shop, such as herbal remedies

-Sometimes, certain medicines need to be stopped before your procedure.
-The IR doctor or nurse can tell you if you should stop taking any medicines.
+Sometimes, you need to stop taking certain medicines before your procedure.
+The pre-assessment nurse can tell you when you should stop any medicines.
 You can start taking these medicines again after the procedure, but the IR doctor or nurse will give you advice about this.

 If you need a hoist (piece of medical equipment to help lift or move you safely), transport or a translator, please contact the interventional radiology (IR) department.